filipelenfers/java-client-library/README.md

-Java Client Library for DeployR
+Java (1.6) Client Library for DeployR
 ===============================

+*** This is a fork from the original project to support java 1.6, the original project just supports 1.7 and later. ***

 The [DeployR API](https://github.com/deployr/server) exposes a wide range of R analytics services to client application developers.
 These services are